Marius-Cristian Pană

 • Fighting corruption and enhancing tax compliance through digitization: Achieving sustainable development in Romania

-Mina Fanea-Ivanovici, Radu-Cristian Muşetescu, Marius-Cristian Pană, and Cristina Voicu
+Mina Fanea-Ivanovici, Radu-Cristian Muşetescu, Marius-Cristian Pană, Cristina Voicu